 Candy Thermometer vs. Cold Water Test

-I highly recommend investing in an inexpensive candy thermometer when making caramel because it makes it practically foolproof.
+I highly recommend investing in an inexpensive candy thermometer (affiliate link) when making caramel because it makes it practically foolproof.
 As long as you watch your temperature and pull the caramel off when it reaches 243-245 degrees F, you will end up with lovely squares of soft, buttery caramels for sharing.
 It can even go up to 250 degrees F if you prefer your caramel slightly firmer.

 However, if you live at a higher altitude, you may need to make some adjustments.
 The rule of thumb is to reduce the temperature you are trying to reach by 2 degrees F for each 1,000 feet of altitude you gain.
 This is because liquids boil at lower temperatures when you are at higher elevations thanks to a difference in air pressure.